Our services are joyful as well as reverent. Laughter is encouraged. Dress is comfortable. Children are welcome.

 You will be invited to sing along with the piano, harp, cello, or organ.
 And you will be welcomed to stay for coffee hour.
 Because we are a small church we will miss you when you are away and our worship will be richer because you are here.

-Our campus is fully accessible to people of all abilities and we generally enter by the green ramp to the parish hall.
-But you may of course enter by the main door to the church.
+Our campus is fully accessible to people of all abilities, and we generally enter by the green ramp at the side of the upper level of the building (beside the playground).
+But you may of course enter by the main red doors to the church.
 During the service, we’ll welcome you to sit in a comfortable chair–we arrange them in a horseshoe, facing each other.
 Most of us dress casually–you may find us in dresses, jeans, slacks, button-ups, cowboy boots, t-shirts, or sneakers.

 We believe in intergenerational worship.
 Children are invited to participate fully in the liturgy.
 But it is also appropriate for them to be engaged in their own way, listening to hymns and prayers as they color or play.
 We do not expect them to be silent.
 Our children’s area has toys, pillows, books, and fidgets that can be used on the carpet or taken to your seat.